 Collaboration can also lead to empathy and positive change in students and communities.
 The previous example of students talking with classrooms in other countries is an excellent illustration.

 The class may learn that the local area has issues with clean water.
 Maybe the difficulty is that students struggle to get to school due to a lack of transportation.
 Students might then come up with solutions.
 With tech, they are able to speak to the students, local government, businesses, community centers, and others.
 They can work as a team in the class or with those in the country they’re learning about.
 They’re learning to solve problems in a comprehensive way.
-They’re also able to get real, present information about the lives of others.
+They’re also able to obtain information about the lives of others.
 This kind of collaboration is something that couldn’t occur without technology.

 How will technology change education in the future?
 We can’t know for certain.
 But as you can see, technology prepares students for the future in comprehensive ways.
 This improvement comes with a caveat, however.
 With greater use of technology comes greater exposure to threats.
 Students face cyberbullying, hackers, predators, and disturbing online content.
 To protect them, you need a comprehensive solution.